Introduction to Arithmetic Groups: Arithmetic subgroups of SL(n,R)

-Let us briefly describe how the results for $\SL(3,\real)$ generalize to higher dimensions.
-(The group $\SL(2,\real)$ is an exceptional case that does not fit into this pattern.)
+We will briefly explain how the previous results on $\SL(3,\real)$ can be generalized to higher dimensions.
+(The group $\SL(2,\real)$ is a special case that does not fit into this pattern.)
 The proofs are similar to those for $\SL(3,\real)$.

+In \cref{QuaternionAlgSect}, and in the proof of \cref{CocpctSL3Rbands}, we have seen that cocompact arithmetic subgroups of $\SL(n,\real)$ can sometimes be constructed by using rings in which every nonzero element has a multiplicative inverse.
+More such ``division algebras'' will be needed in order to construct all the arithmetic subgroups of $\SL(n,\real)$ with $n > 3$.